-In December 2020, MESI (a wholly-owned subsidiary of IPO), sold its investment in SLRHSI, its subsidiary, to the Parent Company for \$\mathbb{P}\$1,946.6 million.
+In December 2020, MESI (a wholly-owned subsidiary of IPO), sold its investment in SLRHSI, its subsidiary, to the Parent Company for P1,946.6 million.
 The only asset of SLRHSI is the parcel of land in Makati.
 The selling price represents the fair value of the land classified as owner-occupied property and equipment which was accounted for using the revaluation model.
-The sale is eliminated in the consolidated financial statements.

 Upon transfer to the Parent Company, the land was reclassified to investment property which is accounted for using the cost model.
-Accordingly, the corresponding revaluation increment in IPO, amounting to \$\mathbb{P}785.8\$ million, was transferred to retained earnings.
+Accordingly, the corresponding revaluation increment in IPO, amounting to P785.8 million, was transferred to retained earnings.